kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

 ### Project Documentation

-The project documentation is generally sufficient and the instructions for building and running project are clear.
-**However, it is desirable to add, within each module of the project, a detailled description of the component and its critical functions.
-In order to give a quick undesrstaing of the whole project,  The OP is encouraged to add a brief description of what the project is about and its objectives.
-The reviewer had first to install and run the project and navigate through the different modules to get an idea of the purpose of the project.
-The OP could add a diagram (simple package uml diagram) illustrating the links between the different modules.**
+The reviewer observed that the project README has detailed general and usage documentation.
+Observes that the project has good project documentation.

 Requirement | Finding
 ------------ | -------------
-Project Documentation | PASS with Notes
+Project Documentation | PASS

 ## Overall Conclusion on Documentation

-In the reviewer's opinion, the project and usage documentation are sufficient.
-The OP is encouraged to provide detailed documentation  on the general usage of the project and its different modules.
+The reviewer concludes that the project has sufficient comprehensive general documentation.

 # Open Source Practices

 ## Licenses

-The Project is released under the MIT License
+The Project is released under the MIT License.

 Requirement | Finding
 ------------ | -------------